-We discovered that the carotid artery does not have any wave reflections, which is contrary to all of the current literature, (augmentation index, etc.).
-The current state of the art does not realize that the propagating arterial pulse excites a wake of high frequency highly dispersive shear waves, that produce pressure and suction waves trailing the arterial pulse, i.e. the pulse is propagating in a 'slow' medium.
+Background: We discovered that the carotid artery does not have any backward traveling wave reflections, which is contrary to all of the current literature (i.e. augmentation index, etc.).
+The current state of the art does not realize that the propagating arterial pulse excites a wake of high frequency, highly dispersive shear waves that produce pressure and suction waves trailing the arterial pulse (i.e. the pulse is propagating in a 'slow' medium).
 Geophysics literature has known this since the early 1960's, as a Stoneley wave propagating in a 'slow' medium.
-One of our engineers, with a geomechanics/geophysics background, assisted us in identifying the arterial pulse excited wake of high frequency, highly dispersive shear waves some years ago.
+One of our engineers with a geomechanics/geophysics background assisted us in identifying the arterial pulse excited wake of high frequency, highly dispersive shear waves some years ago.
 We first disclosed the above in a Patent Application, dated May 2018, see the WIPO IP Portal.

-The arterial pulse trailing pressure and suction waves were first observed some 15yrs ago by Wave Intensity Analysis (WIA) reseachers, in the carotid, brachial and radial arteries.
-However, due to limitations of WIA, they incorrectly determined the traveling directions of these waves and even today they are still misidentified as reflections.
+The arterial pulse trailing pressure and suction waves were first observed some fifteen years ago by Wave Intensity Analysis (WIA) reseachers in the carotid, brachial and radial arteries.
+However, due to limitations of WIA, they incorrectly determined the traveling directions of these waves, and, even today, they are still misidentified as reflections.
 If you non-invasively monitor a subject's left radial artery for two states, at rest and vasodilated, you can show conclusively that the pulse trailing pressure and suctions waves are not due to reflections.
 Therefore, the current conception of a carotid pressure augmentation index is incorrect, since what is perceived as a reflected pressure augmentation in the carotid artery is incorrect, as it is a suction induced influence from the pulse excited induced wake of high frequency, highly dispersive shear waves.
-Not only does the arterial pulse excite a wake of trailing pressure and suction waves in the systemic circulation, but it also occurs in the pulmonary circulation, and to a much lesser degree in the venous system.
+Not only does the arterial pulse excite a wake of trailing pressure and suction waves in the systemic circulation, but it also occurs in the pulmonary circulation, and, to a much lesser degree, in the venous system.

-The carotid artery being void of reflections is thus an ideal location to non-invasively monitor the performance of the heart, its ejected stroke volume and energy, but also the performance of the aortic and mitral heart valves, such as regurgitation volumes and their associated impacts on left ventricle ejected volumes and energies.
+The carotid artery, being void of backward traveling reflections, is thus an ideal location to non-invasively monitor the performance of the heart's ejected stroke volume and energy, but also the performance of the aortic and mitral heart valves, such as their closure, rebound and regurgitation volumes and their associated impacts on left ventricle ejected volumes and energies.
 This patent application disclosure, dated January 2019, can be viewed at WIPO IP Portal.

-We are currently soliciting funding for a multi-participant proposed study of forty (40) heart valve patients non-invasively monitored before and after surgery by our carotid artery patch device is planned to begin in late November 2023.
+The study of forty (40) heart valve patients monitored non-invasively before and after surgery by our carotid artery patch device is planned to begin in late November 2023.
 The carotid patch device is currently being enhanced for limited manufacture prior to the study.
 The carotid patch device can monitor heart stroke ejected volume and energy over each cardiac cycle.
 Regurgitation volumes and energies for the aortic and mitral valves plus their associated impacts on left ventricle ejected volume and energy are also quantified over each cardiac cycle.

-During the proposed study of eighteen (18) months, the carotid patch device will be enhanced to be a digital wireless device, with secure data transfer and analysis.
-The enhanced wireless device will be 510(k) submitted to the FDA, approximately twelve (12) months into the proposed project.
+During the next eighteen (18) months, the current analog wired carotid patch device will be enhanced to be a digital wireless device, with secure data transfer and analysis.
+The enhanced wireless device will be 510(k) submitted to the FDA in approximately twelve (12) months, i.e. November 2023.